ysa134/torii/README.md

   * `npm install`
   * `bower install`

-The torii example apps (at facebook, google, linkedin, etc) are all configured to use `http://torii-example.com:8000/example/basic.html` as their redirect uri, so you will need to make an alias in your hosts file that points
+The torii example apps (at Facebook, Google, LinkedIn, etc.) are all configured to use `http://torii-example.com:8000/example/basic.html` as their redirect uri, so you will need to make an alias in your hosts file that points